giggleby/shim/py/test_list_editor/frontend/DEVELOPER_GUIDE.md

 # Now the frontend is running on port 5100.
 # Go to localhost:5100 to see the webpage.
 ```

+* If you want to test the functionality of the tool, it is recommended to start the backend server
+as well.
+You can find the documentation to run the server in `backend` folder.

+## Before submitting code changes

+* Run tests on code `npm run test` or `npm run coverage`.
+* Run formatter whenever possible `npm run format`.
+* Run linter and fix lint errors `npm run lint`.

 ## Production container